Hay Fever (cont.)

 - Find a local Asthma & Allergy Specialist in your town

 When and where does allergic rhinitis occur?

 Since allergic rhinitis is frequently caused by pollen, symptoms occur when pollen is in the air.
 Trees primarily pollinate in the spring, while grasses pollinate in the spring and summer.
 Weeds usually pollinate in the late summer and fall.
-Of all allergy sufferers in the United States, 75% are allergic to ragweed, 50% are allergic to grasses, and 10% are allergic to trees.
+Of allergy sufferers in the United States, many are allergic to ragweed, about half are allergic to grasses, and fewer are allergic to trees.
 Of course, many people are allergic to other substances such as mold spores, animal protein, and mites, to name a few.
 Food is an uncommon cause of allergic rhinitis.
 If you wish to know the pollen count in your area, this information can often be found in the newspaper in the weather section or you can access the National Allergy Bureau's pollen count information at their web site (http://www.aaaai.org/nab/index.cfm).

 How is allergic rhinitis diagnosed, and how are allergies identified?

 Typically, allergies are initially diagnosed by a combination of characteristic symptoms coupled with exam findings that correspond with allergies.